Mashood-Ahmed/Computerized-Accounting/README.md

 # Computerized-Accounting

 Computerized Accounting is an MERN Stack application designed to handle REST API requests.
 It uses PostgreSQL as database storage.
 The User Interface is designed on React JS.
+The project allows you to:
+- Create `Accounts`.
+- Perform `General Enteries` on accounts.
+- Visualize the financial statements based on your transactions: `Income Statement`, `Trial Balance`, `Balance Sheet` and `Owner Equity`.

 ## Prerequisites